centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/display-view.md

   in a tooltip; and services (if their host is up) with the same inherited status as their host groups are displayed.

-> In the customs views widget, by default, tooltips are not displayed.
+> In the custom views widget, by default, tooltips are not displayed.
 It is
-> possible to activate them in the widget settings by a checkbox.
+> possible to activate them in the widget settings via a checkbox.

-## Manage links color
+## Manage link color

-In the previous Centreon Map version, links color were define at user level and each user had to configure it's own color using the desktop client.
-We changed this mechanism so that you can define a link coloration method for **all user** at once.
-To do so:
+In the previous Centreon Map version, link colors were defined at user level and each user had to configure their own color using the desktop client.
+We changed this mechanism so that you can define an **all user** link color scheme globally.
+To do this:

 1. Go to **Administration > Extension > Map | Options**
-2. In the "Link color definition" section, select the coloration method and parameter you want to apply
+2. In the "Link color definition" section, select the color scheme and parameter you want to apply

 Example: linear coloration from gray to blue